boergegrunicke/ioBroker.govee-local/README.md

 ### **WORK IN PROGRESS**

--   repair onOff / all other actions
+-   repair onOff / all other actions Fixes: #65
 -   fix log spamming because of wildcard

 ### 0.2.0 (2023-12-17)